deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Kevin was in Naysmith mode while everybody else waited for him to work.
 It was a powerful and important job, puncturing his billionaire boss’ worst excesses and trying to keep him grounded.
 Heck it was easily the most rewarding one he’d ever had.

 It was also the most difficult he’d ever had.
-“Y’know, they’ve already volunteered for a second mission, and maybe even more,” he pointed out. “*Misfit*’s gonna fly for years to come.”
+“Y’know, they’ve already volunteered for a second mission, and maybe even more,” he pointed out. “*Misfit’s* gonna fly for years to come.”

 “And if all they’re bringin’ me is giant insects-!”
 Moses began.